-One in three business executives want to spend less time on social media.
-Most report, spending up to three hours per day on the social media sites.
+One in three business executives wants to spend less time on social media.
+The report shows, spending up to three hours per day on social media sites.
 Others spend more.
 Small business owners report that they spend up to 21 hours per week on social media platforms.
 While that seems overwhelming, it is perfectly understandable and why you need a social media VA.

 Across the globe, adults admit to spending more than three hours per day with social media giants.
 A recent report from CNN shows, teens spend more than nine hours per day online.
 These are normal people who just get on to update their status and before they know it they are clicking on sites and chatting with friends and checking out videos and advertisements.
 Spending time on social media may be too much for you, so you need a social media VA.

 If you are a business person, trying to use social media to build your brand, you are going to be even more diligent about checking and rechecking your site and responding to every inquiry.
 Before you know it, social media has eaten away a large part of your day and has merited little in return.
 Still, it is a necessary evil that must be entertained in today’s market.
 So, how can we free ourselves?
 With the use of a social media VA.

 Social media is an important part of your business if cultivated properly.
 However, in order to work with social media, (and not let it work you) you need a plan.
 Using your virtual assistant to do the leg work (or finger work) to determine your plan of action is a wise choice.
 But before you hand over the passwords to the social media VA, be sure you have your time tracking system active.
 You cannot control the social media dragon, without controlling the time anyone spends on a platform.
 Having your virtual assistant do the grunt work is a financially smart move as long as it does not consume all of their time.
 You must have a current time tracking system in effect for real-time tracking of all of the actions of your physical or virtual staff.
 A great resource is Clockspot.
 They are highly rated, cost effective and easy to use.